lucarv/connfac-lab/README.md

 - A laptop with node.js, Docker and Visual Studio Code.
 - IoT Hub, IoT Edge and Docker extensions for VSC.
 - One Raspberry Pi per group of maximum 3 people.
+- Access to an Azure and a Power BI Subscription

 [AGENDA](https://github.com/lucarv/connfac-lab/blob/master/agenda%20day%20one.md)